-One of the challenging issues that i have encountered is the manipulation of LVM – Logical Volume Management on virtual servers.
-Whilst writing this article, i noticed that i have to split it into parts as it looks bulky in some sort.
-Once you have understand the logic of the LVM, things get pretty easy to deal with.
-I will elaborate some details of LVM, and will surely get into some brief real life experience that is important to grasp.
-Lets take an example of a disk where there are some applications running like MySQL, Apache, some monitoring tools like Atop and Htop which are writing on the disk and we have to shrink that very disk or replace it with another disk.
-Lets also assume that the server is running on an ESX host and the operation will be carried out through the VMware VCenter.
+One of the challenging issues that I have encountered is the manipulation of LVM – Logical Volume Management on virtual servers.
+Whilst writing this article, I noticed that I have to split it into parts as it looks bulky in some sort.
+Once you have understood the logic of the LVM, things get pretty easy to deal with.
+I will elaborate some details of LVM, and will surely get into some brief real-life experience that is important to grasp.
+Let’s take an example of a disk where there are some applications running like MySQL, Apache, some monitoring tools like Atop and Htop which are writing on the disk and we have to shrink that very disk or replace it with another disk.
+Let’s also assume that the server is running on an ESX host and the operation will be carried out through the VMware VCenter.
 How do you shrink a disk having its application generating IOs?
-How do you replace a disk with a smaller one having its data on a LVM?
+How do you replace a disk with a smaller one having its data on an LVM?

 We have Physical Volume (PV), Volume Groups (VG) and Logical Volume (LV).
 These terms are a must to understand before proceeding with Logical Volume Management operations.

 PV- These are hard disks or even Hard disk partitions.
 These PVs have logical unit numbers.
 Each PV is or can be composed of chunks called PEs (Physical Extents)

 VG – The Volume Group is the highest level of abstraction used with the LVM.
 Does this term look complicated?
 I would say no. In the field of Software Engineering, there are two terms that are usually used that is modeling and meta-modeling.
 Just understand it like this if you are not familiar with software engineering.
 Modeling means one step or one level removed from reality whilst Meta-Modelling means modeling at a higher level of logic.
 So basically, it looks like some sort of higher modeling happened at the level of the VG.